 Mike Sweeney, whose family owns the Town Lift Plaza at the bottom of PCMR's Town Lift, also used the phrase "business as usual" when talking about the next ski season.
-He said businesses at the Town Lift Plaza are not worried about the impacts of the case.

 "What I see is a stay tuned for the next two years as it goes through the appeals process.
 This is not over by a long shot," Sweeney said.

 Sweeney, however, said he is concerned with the idea that a Talisker Land Holdings, LLC victory could result in a split of the upper terrain at PCMR from the lower terrain and base area.
 The upper terrain is at stake in the lawsuit, but the lower terrain is controlled by the PCMR side and not involved in the case.

 It would be devastating if the terrain used to access the Town Lift runs is cut off eventually, he said.

 "If there's no skiing into Old Town, that's going to create a tremendous negative impact," he said, calling it a "worst-case scenario" and saying Main Street would be hurt badly.